Subaru-PFS/ets_fiberalloc/README.md

 "output" is an optional parameter.
 If present, it is the name of a file into which detailed fiber assignment data is written.
 "ra" and "dec" are optional parameters specifying the approximate telescope pointing (in degrees).
-Is not specified, the code will use the geometrical center of the input data.
+If not specified, the code will use the geometrical center of the input data.
-"posang" is anoptional parameter specifying the desired position angle of the PFS.
+"posang" is an optional parameter specifying the desired position angle (in degrees)of the PFS.
 If unspecified, it is assumed to be 0.
+"dposang" is an optional parameter describing the maximum deviation (in degrees) from the specified position angle when searching for the optimal telescope orientation.
+Default is 4 degrees.
+"nposang" is the number of different position angles tried (in the range posang+-dposang) when searching for the optimal telescope orientation.
+Default is 5.
+"dptg" is an optional parameter describing the maximum deviation (in millimeters on the PFI plane) from the specified RA/DEC when searching for the optimal telescope pointing.
+Default is 4 degrees.
+"nptg" is the number of different pointings tried (in both directions) when searching for the optimal telescope pointing.
+Default is 5.

 The code first loads the required data set, and then runs the fiber assignment algorithm assuming that the telescope points at the specified position